ITPNYU/BigScreens/Big-Screens-2013-Syllabus.md

 - You'll have 2 hours in the space.
 - Goal is to end up with beginnings of a visual storyboard for your project.
 - Bring a camera and document the images you liked best and post them to your blog.
+-
+#### Homework:
-- HW: Prepare 5 minute presentation for next week.
+- Prepare 5 minute presentation for next week.
 [Guidelines](https://github.com/ITPNYU/BigScreens/wiki/Guidelines-for-Week-4-Project-Proposal-Presentations)

 ## Class 4: Tutorials!
 Meet at ITP, Friday, Sep 27

 - Present proposals and any early sketches, drafts.